 Then Jelly Roll found a man named Bill Lasley, who wanted to start a new record company and was looking for talent.
 Lasley ended up forming Memo Records (he had originally owned the Amp-3 label) and convinced the Hurricanes to become the "Memos."
 Before they recorded, however, Fred Williams was drafted; he was replaced by his brother, Eugene.
 Around the same time, they picked up guitarist Walter Rhodes.

 The first Memo record, released in May 1959, was "I'm Going Home," backed with "My Most Precious Possession."
-Both sides were led by Henry Austin.
+Both sides were led by Henry Alston.
 "Home" was rated "fair" and "Precious" received a "poor" on May 25, 1959.
 Other reviews that week went to Dave "Baby" Cortez' "The Whistling Organ," Sam Cooke's "Only Sixteen," Clyde McPhatter's "Since You've Been Gone," the Impressions' "Shorty's Got To Go," the Ravens' "The Rising Sun," and the Desires' "Let It Please Be You."

-In September, Memo released another disc: "The Biddy Leg," backed with "My Type Of Girl" (two more songs led by Henry Austin).
+In September, Memo released another disc: "The Biddy Leg," backed with "My Type Of Girl" (two more songs led by Henry Alston).
 They were reviewed on October 12 ("My Type Of Girl" received a "good" rating, while "The Biddy Leg" was only ranked "fair).
 The other reviews that week were for Fats Domino's "Be My Guest," Little Richard's "Maybe I'm Right," the Jaguars' "Thinking Of You," Nappy Brown's "So Deep," and the Barons' "Gravel Gert."

 Although Memo was a small label, the group got more airplay from "My Most Precious Possession," than from all their King sides combined.
 "The Biddy Leg" was their most popular stage presentation, being a take-off on the Coasters' "Along Came Jones."